ThomasWilla/PSInfluxLineConverter/README.md

 ## License
-Copyright 2020 Robin Hermann
-PSInfluxLineConverter Copyright (C) 2020 Robin Hermann This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+PSInfluxLineConverter Copyright (C) 2020 Robin Hermann This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it under certain conditions.